thapaSujit/Microsoft-Azure-Data-Engineering-Projects/Azure Synapse Analytics/10. Exercise - Load data in Spark notebooks/README.md

 The third possibility is to read data from the primary storage account using the Data tab in the Azure Synapse Studio environment.

 Right-click on a file and select New notebook to view a new notebook with the data generated.

+## Ingest and explore Parquet files from a data lake with Apache Spark for Azure Synapse

+Tailwind Traders has Parquet files stored in their data lake.
+They need to quickly access the files and explore them using Apache Spark.

+You recommend that they use the Data hub to view the Parquet files in the connected storage account, and then use the new notebook context menu to create a new Synapse notebook that loads a Spark DataFrame with the contents of a selected Parquet file.

+You can complete this task using the following steps:

+1. Open the Azure Synapse Studio.

+2. Select the Data hub.

+3. Select the Linked tab (1) and expand the primary data lake storage account (the name may differ from what you see here; it is the first storage account listed).

+Select the wwi-02 container (2) and browser to the sale-small/Year=2010/Quarter=Q4/Month=12/Day=20101231 folder (3).

+Right-click the Parquet file (4) and select New notebook (5).

+A new notebook is generated with PySpark code to load the data in a Spark DataFrame and display 100 rows with the header.

+4. Ensure the Spark pool is attached to the notebook.

+5. Select Configure session at the bottom-left of the notebook to change the Spark configuration for this session.

+6. Set the number of Executors to 3 (1), then select Apply (2).

+We have just set the number of executors allocated to SparkPool01 for the session.

+7. Add the following code beneath the code in the cell to define a variable named datalake whose value is the name of the primary storage account (replace the REPLACE_WITH_YOUR_DATALAKE_NAME value with the name of the storage account in line 2):
+        - datalake = 'REPLACE_WITH_YOUR_DATALAKE_NAME'

+8. Select Run all on the notebook toolbar to execute the notebook.

+Note: The first time you run a notebook in a Spark pool, Synapse creates a new session.
+This can take approximately 3-5 minutes.
+To run just the cell, either hover over the cell and select the Run cell icon to the left of the cell, or select the cell and then type Ctrl+Enter on your keyboard.

+9. After the cell run is complete, change the View to Chart in the cell output.

+By default, the cell outputs to a table view when you use the display() function.
+You can see in the output the sales transaction data stored in the Parquet file for December 31, 2010.
+Select the Chart visualization to see a different view of the data.

+10. Select the View options button to the right.